convissor/login-security-solution/readme.txt

 * Mention that the password force change process does not touch the admin that presses the button.
 * Remove HTML special characters when using WP's `blogname` setting.
+* Unit tests pass using PHP 5.3.27-dev, 5.4.17-dev, 5.5.0-dev
+* Tested under WordPress 3.5.1 and 3.6beta3 using regular and multisite.

 = 0.37.0 (2013-04-29) =
 * Monitor login attempts from XML-RPC requests.